pockerman/qubit-notes/how_to/2021-07-07-point-to-point-communication-with-mpi.md

 - ```MPI_Recv``` may use for the source the wildcard ```MPI_ANY_SOURCE```.
 This allows an ```MPI_Recv``` to receive from a send from any source.
 - ```MPI_Send``` must specify the process rank of the destination.
 No wildcard exists.

+<a href="2021-06-24-object-communication-with-mpi.md">qubit-note: Object Communication with MPI</a> shows how to communicate user defined types
+with MPI.

 ## References